NuSTAR observations of the young, energetic radio pulsar PSR B1509-58: Discussion

 Based on the results shown in Figure \ref{fig:PF}, we had that at 3-4 keV, the PWN-free pulsed fraction measured with {\em Chandra} is:

 while the PWN-included result from {\em NuSTAR} is:

-From these two results, we derived that the PWN contributes $0.23\pm0.06$ of the total number of {\it NuSTAR} photons, and that the pulsar's PWN-free DC component contributes $0.09\pm0.07$ of the total number of photons.
+From these two results, we derived that the PWN contrioff-pulsebutes $0.23\pm0.06$ of the total number of {\it NuSTAR} photons, and that the pulsar's PWN-free off-pulse component contributes $0.09\pm0.07$ of the total number of photons.
 The latter result is roughly consistent with what is shown in Figure \ref{fig:PF}, where the pulsed fraction approaches 90\%.
-The number of photons detected from the PWN is $3\pm2$ times of those from the pulsar's PWN-free DC component at $\sim$3--4 keV.
+The number of photons detected from the PWN is $3\pm2$ times of those from the pulsar's PWN-free off-pulse component at $\sim$3--4 keV.
 Consequently, the pulse-off components at soft X-ray bands are likely to be PWN-dominated, and as energy increases the PWN contribution decreases until $\sim$19 keV, where it no longer matters.
-The off-pulse components of 19--79 keV are composed of the pulsar's PWN-free DC component alone.
+The off-pulse components of 19--79 keV are composed of the pulsar's PWN-free off-pulse component alone.

-Additionally, we can estimate the photon index of the pulsar's PWN-free DC component.
+Additionally, we can estimate the photon index of the pulsar's PWN-free off-pulse component.
 The PWN spectrum is much softer than the pulsar's: the photon indices of the PWN and the pulsar are 1.6--1.8 (\citealt{an2014high}) and $1.386\pm0.007$, respectively.
 The PWN is also much fainter than the pulsar: at 19 keV, its flux is less than 1\% of the pulsar's.
 Hence we can safely neglect the PWN contribution above 19 keV and regard the {\em NuSTAR} results between 19--25 keV and 25--79 keV as PWN-free pulsed fractions of the pulsar.
 Meanwhile, the {\em Chandra} HRC results also give the PWN-free pulsed fraction.
 Figure \ref{fig:PF} shows that the four PWN-free pulsed fractions, namely the two {\em NuSTAR} results in 19--25 keV and 25--79 keV, as well as the two {\em Chandra} results within 0.5--10 keV, are consistent.
-Assuming that the PWN-free DC components is well represented by a simple power-law model, the PWN-free pulsed fraction is then
+Assuming that the PWN-free off-pulse components is well represented by a simple power-law model, the PWN-free pulsed fraction is then